 Employee responsibilities under the Health and Safety at Work Act clearly state that there is a duty on all employees to report hazards.
-This includes biological hazards and therefore risks of Legionella.
+This includes biological hazards and therefore risks from Legionella and other waterborne pathogens.
 Staff are required to report to the Estates & Facilities Department immediately if they notice the following: